Enterprise Support and Version Durability

 Requirements for official support from the Rocket.Chat team

 Rocket.Chat 6.0 is our most secure and scalable version yet.
 It includes 10 security patches, 9 brand-new features, and 25+ overall platform enhancements.
-Visit our to learn more about what’s new in this latest version. !
+Visit our website to learn more about what’s new in this latest version.
+Update now!

 Rocket.Chat 6.0 is the latest, most secure, and scalable version, featuring security patches, new features, and platform enhancements.